Tanguy-ddv/motorsport-engineer/docs/physics.md

 am = -F_b - F_f - F_g
 $$

+After a turn, the driver will coast (i.e. neither accelerate nor brake) for a part of the turn to pass it well.
+During this coast, the equation is:

+$$
+am = - F_f - F_g
+$$

 ### Fluid friction with the air

 The fluid friciton force with the air is defined by: